Our volunteers are how we run our swim team.

 - All other volunteer positions require coordinators and significant support staff during swim meets

-The following section describes the responsibilities that you, the parents, must fulfill in order for the Marlins to have a fun and successful swim season.
 If you are interested in a Coordinator Role, please visit the Team Coordinators page for a list of open positions.

 Other Guidelines for Parents

 - If you have any questions about your specific duties for your service assignment, please contact the category coordinator for more information.